tiberlab/tibercad/manual/Sphinx/GettingStarted/EFA.rst

 The available output variables, to be specified in the plot option, are the following:

   ``EigenEnergy``:
     Eigen energy in eV

   ``ProbabilityDensity``:
-     math:`|\psi({\bf r})|^2` function of the eigenstate
+    :math:`|\psi({\bf r})|^2` function of the eigenstate

   ``QuantumDensity``:
     if  present, quantum  density is  calculated

   ``Occupation``:
     probability to find the state occupied.
 It is calculated assuming Fermi distribution and mean electrochemical potential and temperature:

 Module quantumdispersion